-Let $D$ be a $\Q$-Weil effective divisor on $X$.
+\begin{definition} Let $X$ be a normal compact K\"ahler variety endowed with a quadratic form $q_{X}$ on $\Div_{\Q}(X)$.
+Let $D$ be an effective Weil $\Q$-divisor on $X$.
 A rational $q_{X}$-Zariski decomposition for $D$ is a decomposition

-where $P(D)$ and $N(D)$ are $\Q$-Weil effective divisors satisfying the following: \begin{enumerate} \item[1)] $P(D)$ is $q_{X}$-nef; \item[2)] $N(D)$ is $q_{X}$-exceptional or trivial; \item[3)] $q_{X}(P(D),N(D))$=0; \end{enumerate} The divisors $P(D)$ and $N(D)$ are called respectively the positive and the negative part of $D$. \end{definition} Notice that even if the divisor $D$ is Cartier we do not require the positive and the negative parts of $D$ to be ($\Q$-)Cartier.
+where $P(D)$ and $N(D)$ are effective Weil $\Q$-divisors satisfying the following: \begin{enumerate} \item[1)] $P(D)$ is $q_{X}$-nef; \item[2)] $N(D)$ is $q_{X}$-exceptional or trivial; \item[3)] $q_{X}(P(D),N(D))=0$; \end{enumerate} The divisors $P(D)$ and $N(D)$ are called the positive and negative parts of $D$ respectively. \end{definition} Notice that even if the divisor $D$ is Cartier we do not require the positive and the negative parts of $D$ to be $\Q$-Cartier.

-\begin{thm} Let $X$ be a compact K\"ahler space endowed with a quadratic form $q_{X}$ on $\Cl(X)$ which is an intersection product (in the sense of Definition \ref{def:intersection product}).
-Then all $\Q$-Weil effective divisors on $X$ have a unique rational $q_{X}$-Zariski decomposition. \end{thm} The theorem follows from \cite[Theorem 3.3]{Baueretal} by taking $V$ to be the (infinite dimensional) $\mathbb{Q}$-vector space generated by $\Q$-Weil prime divisors.
-We provide below another proof.
-Notice that no hypothesis on the signature of the quadratic form is required.

-Notice that by \cite[Proposition 4.2, item (ii)]{Boucksom1} the Beauville-Bogomolov-Fujiki quadratic form is an intersection product on smooth irreducible symplectic varieties.